-DEI Strategic Plan Guiding Questions
+DEI Strategic Planning Guiding Questions

-- How the IRDS Mission Statement reflect our commitment to diversity? - 2.
+- How does our Mission Statement reflect our commitment to diversity? - 2.
 How do we apply an equity lens to our work? - 3.
-How does IRDS assist IUPUI in living out "a strong commitment to diversity and support campus DEI efforts? - 4.
+How does we assist our campus in living out "a strong commitment" to diversity and support campus DEI efforts? - 4.
 How do we implement internal office practices to support the recruitment and retention of a diverse team? - 5.
-In what ways can we ensure IRDS professionals are aware of current trends in DEI practices?
+In what ways can we ensure IR/IE professionals are aware of current trends in DEI practices?